 Key Takeaways

-- Doxycycline is used in dogs to treat tick-borne diseases such as Lyme disease, respiratory infections, and dental infections.
+- Doxycycline is used in dogs to treat tick-borne diseases, respiratory infections, and dental infections.
 It also shows some potential as a cancer therapy.

 - Many people consider doxycycline a strong antibiotic, but dogs usually tolerate it very well.